dddrrreee/cs140e-22win/labs/17-nrf24l01p/README.md

   - MISO: GPIO 9.
   - CLK: GPIO 11.
   - CSN: hooked up (confusingly) to CE1 (GPIO 7).
+  - Hook up power and ground.
+B/c we have voltage regulators you can use 5v.

 For the "client":
   - "CE" on the NRF is hooked up to GPIO 20.